Regional Integration in Eurasia & the European Union: Exploring Opportunities for Collaboration

 12:30 - 14:30

-From the EU geo-political perspective, the new strategy of the EU Commission is to enhance the EU presence in global power politics to make EU external governance more effective and sustainable.
-Central Eurasia, spanning from Belarus to Mongolia will certainly provide a fruitful ground for testing this strategy.
-By making ‘geopolitics’ the forefront of the new strategy, the EU may however struggle to engender partnerships for peace and prosperity, and develop cooperative orders for more sustainable global governance in the increasingly complex and contested world of tomorrow.
+One question that looms large is how the EU, the other grand integration scheme in the region, will take to these Russian and Chinese driven initiatives, and what avenues for cooperation exist.
+Given that the new strategy of the EU Commission is to enhance the EU’s presence in global power politics, making EU external governance more effective and sustainable, Central Eurasia, spanning from Belarus to Mongolia, will certainly provide a fruitful ground for testing this strategy.
+By making ‘geopolitics’ the forefront of the new strategy the EU may, however, struggle to engender partnerships for peace and prosperity, and develop cooperative orders for more sustainable global governance in the increasingly complex and contested world.

-- The importance of regional integration in Eurasia and the role of the Belt and Road Initiative.
+- How important is regional integration in Eurasia, and what is the role of the Belt and Road Initiative?

-- To what extent Eurasia has the capacity to integrate more?
+- To what extent does Eurasia have the capacity for further integration?

-- What are the challenges of cooperation between EU and Eurasia?
+- What are the challenges of cooperation between the EU and the EAEU?